Xav519/LearnDay07-Terraform-AWS/README.md

 Each task demonstrates a specific variable type and how it drives AWS resource configuration and validation.

+*Refer to Day07_Tasks.md for information on the tasks.*

 ---

 ## Tasks & What I Implemented